 Gardening and DIY

-You can often find free pallets on Facebook Marketplace, and we found a litre of garden furniture paint for £14, sandpaper for £2.41 and paintbrushes for £2.99.
-If you’ve already got a drill to hand, it could cost you less than £20 to create your very own piece of bespoke garden furniture.
+If you’re looking for a DIY project, you could turn old wood pallets into a decking area or garden furniture, requiring only a bit of time and effort rather than a larger sum of cash.
+You can often find free pallets on pre-owned websites such as Facebook Marketplace.
+When you’re looking for tools, make sure to shop around.
+We found a litre of garden furniture paint for £13.70, sandpaper for £2.83 and paintbrushes for £3.67.
+If you’ve already got a drill to hand, it could cost you a little just over than £20 to create your very own piece of bespoke garden furniture.

 If you’re passionate about gardening, consider regrowing plants from leftover vegetables and cuttings.
 This way, you could have the garden of your dreams without the upfront cost of buying plants or seeds – and benefit from not wasting your vegetable scraps.